FabricMC/fabric-docs/develop/resource-conditions.md

 ### Any Mods Loaded {#any-mods-loaded}

 Succeeds if at least one of the mods in `values` is present.
-For example, the following will succeed if either `example-mod`, or `another-mod`, or both, are loaded.
+For example, the following will succeed if either `example-mod`, or `another-mod`, or both, are loaded:

 <<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/any_mods_loaded.json